irahrosete/snake-game/README.md

 ![snake-game-trello-board](docs/snake-game-trello-board02.jpg)

+## Future Improvements
+1. Device a way to not allow the snake to go backwards.
+At the moment, the game ends when the player attempts to direct the snake backwards.
+2. Do not make the prey randomly generate on the snake's body.
+At the moment, the prey does not detect the snake and can appear in the same grid where the body of the snake is.

+## Resources
+[How to Use Ruby Threads: An Easy To Understand Tutorial](https://www.rubyguides.com/2015/07/ruby-threads/)<br>
+[Ruby 2D](https://www.ruby2d.com/learn/)<br>
+[Saving/Retrieving Data With a YAML file in Ruby: The Basics](https://medium.com/@kristenfletcherwilde/saving-retrieving-data-with-a-yaml-file-in-ruby-the-basics-e45232903d94)<br>
+[Understanding Screen and Internal Coordinates](https://subscription.packtpub.com/book/game_development/9781786466198/1/ch01lvl1sec16/understanding-screen-and-internal-coordinates)

 ## Setup
 #### Dependencies
 As this application runs on Ruby, you will need to have Ruby installed on your system.
 If you do not have Ruby installed, use this [guide](https://www.ruby-lang.org/en/documentation/installation/).

 This application uses the following gems:
-1. TTY Prompt
+1. tty-prompt (0.22.0)
-2. TTY Table
+2. tty-table (0.12.0)
-3. Pastel
+3. pastel (0.8.0)

 All of the gems have been bundled with the applcation.
 If you do not have bundler installed, run `gem install bundler` in your terminal.

 #### Installation
+From your teminal, follow the below instructions:
-Clone github repo
+1. Clone this github repo
+   `git clone git@github.com:irahrosete/snake-game.git`
-Navigate to src folder
+2. Navigate to the src folder
-run `bundle install` to use the gems above. run script *include bundle install in script
+   `cd src`
+3. Run this script to start the application `./snake_game.sh`
+4. Have fun!

 #### System Requirements
 Ruby version 2.7.1 was used to develop this application on Windows 10.

 This application was designed and tested to render on Ubuntu WSL 18.04.
 Graphics may therefore render differently when using other systems.

-## Resources
-[How to Use Ruby Threads: An Easy To Understand Tutorial](https://www.rubyguides.com/2015/07/ruby-threads/)<br>
-[Ruby 2D](https://www.ruby2d.com/learn/)<br>
-[Saving/Retrieving Data With a YAML file in Ruby: The Basics](https://medium.com/@kristenfletcherwilde/saving-retrieving-data-with-a-yaml-file-in-ruby-the-basics-e45232903d94)<br>
-[Understanding Screen and Internal Coordinates](https://subscription.packtpub.com/book/game_development/9781786466198/1/ch01lvl1sec16/understanding-screen-and-internal-coordinates)